DACSIM/DAC-Curriculum/DAC-001_Intro_To_Python/celestine.md

 # Today we learn git and we messed up
-# we are leaning about git branch
+# we are leaning about git branchj